Alex Mooney: 2016

 In 2016, Mooney defeated Republican primary challenger Marc Savitt, 72.9%-27.1%.
 In the general election, Mooney defeated Democratic state delegate Mark Hunt, 58.2%-41.8%.

 2018

 In 2018, Mooney defeated former U.S. State Department official Talley Sergent, 53.9%-43.0%.

 2020

 In 2020, Mooney defeated Republican primary challenger Matt Hann, 71.7%-28.3%.
 In the general election, he defeated energy policy analyst Cathy Kunkel, 63.1%-36.9%.

 2022

-West Virginia lost a congressional seat as a result of the 2020 United States Census.
-The legislature divided the state into northern and southern districts, and abandoned its longtime practice of starting the numbering in the north, assigning the southern counties to the new 1st district.
-This placed 1st district congressman and fellow Republican David McKinley and Mooney together in the new 2nd district, and both announced plans to run for reelection.
+West Virginia lost a congressional seat as a result of the 2020 United States census.
+The legislature dismantled Mooney's old district and divided the state into northern and southern districts, and abandoned its longtime practice of starting the numbering in the north.
+Instead, most of the western portion of the old 2nd, including Charleston, was combined with the bulk of the old 3rd district to form a new 1st district.
+Meanwhile, most of the eastern portion of the old 2nd, including Mooney's home, was merged with the old 1st district, represented by six-term Republican David McKinley, to form the new 2nd district.
+Both McKinley and Mooney announced plans to run for reelection.
 Although the new 2nd was geographically more McKinley's district than Mooney's, Mooney won the Republican primary on May 10, 2022.